The Ultimate 2 Days in Seville Itinerary By An Andalusian

 Interestingly, each bench represents a Spanish city, and it’s common for national tourists to take photos on its city bench.

-📌 TIP: If you’re looking to take amazing photos at Plaza De España, make sure to go very early in the morning (as soon as they open) or in the evening at sunset.
+If you’re looking to take amazing photos at Plaza De España, make sure to go very early in the morning (as soon as they open) or in the evening at sunset.
 This way, you’ll beat the crowds and get beautiful pictures.

 Relax at Maria Luisa Park

+Maria Luisa Park is one of the biggest and prettiest parks in Seville.
 It’s located next to Plaza de España, so there’s no way to miss it during your visit.

 Through the park, you’ll see beautiful gardens with fountains, tiled floors, and other important buildings.
 It’s worth spending a few hours exploring the park if you do have the time.

 It’s in this park where you’ll find the pigeon square, called that because of the number of pigeons that rest there.
+You can buy bird food to feed the pigeons and take a picture of this funny moment.

 Go to a tapas bar

-It’s a great opportunity to try different Andalusian dishes – from the famous gazpacho (cold tomato soup) to pescaito frito (fried fish).
+When you visit Andalucia, going for tapas from bar to bar is the norm.
+It’s an excellent opportunity to try different Andalusian dishes – from the famous gazpacho (cold tomato soup) to pescaito frito (fried fish).

-As a general rule, don’t go to tapa bars that are next to main attractions as these target tourists, don’t offer quality dishes, and prices are higher most times.
+Seville has plenty of bars serving delicious tapas, but you need to know which ones are good and which to avoid.
+As a general rule, don’t go to tapa bars next to main attractions as these target tourists, don’t offer quality dishes, and prices are higher most times.

-Enjoy the taste of Andalusian cuisine with a local guide that will take you to the best tapa bars in the city.
+Another great way to make your way through Seville is by going on a Seville food tour.
+Enjoy the taste of Andalusian cuisine with a local guide who will take you to the best tapa bars in the city.

 Visit Casa de Pilatos